network-charles/CKA/Lab 25/README.md

 # Instruction

-## Using Dynamic Local Persistent Volumes
+## Using Dynamic EBS Persistent Volumes

 This uses a volume from the node specified via a node affinity.